Compost Toilets And Flush-Vaults, A Head To Head Comparison

 - They require water to be delivered and sewage to be hauled away.

-- They have a few moving parts that may break.
+- They have a few moving parts which will eventually need to be fixed or replaced.

 - They have sinks and flush toilets which need to be cleaned.